 Ransomware has been blasting my news feeds on a daily basis for years.
 Each article details the story of an organization that can no longer access their business critical data.
 Where the attackers have crippled their victims by encrypting access to production files and storage devices.
-According to the Emsisoft Malware Lab, ransomware attacks in 2019 "impacted at least 966 government agencies, educational establishments and healthcare providers" at a potential cost in excess of \$7.5 billion.
-Whilst Cyber security teams have invested in a myriad of protection tools, extortionists continue to find new mechanisms to encrypt organizations' data.
+According to BlackFog, a business is attacked by a cybercriminal every 11 seconds, projecting the damage costs of up to \$20 billion by the end of 2021 Whilst Cyber security teams have invested in a myriad of protection tools, extortionists continue to find new mechanisms to encrypt organizations' data.

 Backups are one of the most-if not the most-important defense against ransomware.
 But if subject to corruption, attackers will use it against you.
 Advanced ransomware is now targeting backups-modifying or completely wiping them out-eliminating your last line of defense and driving large ransom payouts.
 Rubrik's uniquely immutable file system natively prevents unauthorized access or deletion of backups, allowing IT teams to quickly restore to the most recent clean state with minimal business disruption.
-This blog walks you through our one-of-a-kind immutable architecture and robust security controls that harden your data from cyber attacks.
+In fact, we are so confident in our ability to recover that we back it up with up \$5M through a Ransomware Recovery Warranty.
+This paper walks you through our one-of-a-kind immutable architecture and robust security controls that harden your data from cyber attacks.